umarhassan-mitodl/11.482j-fall-2007/content/pages/readings.md

 Background on equations and data preparation for the REMI model
 {{< tdclose >}}{{< tdopen >}}

 Treyz, Frederick, and George Treyz.
 "The Evaluation of Programs Aimed at Local and Regional Development: Methodology and Twenty Years' Experience Using Policy Insight."
-In [*Evaluating Local Economic and Employment Development: How to Assess What Works Among Programmes and Policies*](http://www.oecdbookshop.org/oecd/display.asp?lang=EN&sf1=identifiers&st1=842004031p1).
+In {{% resource_link "e20d3869-74b0-4b3b-8fc2-954fe1c865c5" "*Evaluating Local Economic and Employment Development: How to Assess What Works Among Programmes and Policies*" %}}.
 Paris, France: OECD Publishing, 2004.
 ISBN: 9789264017085.

 Lahr, Michael L., and Benjamin H. Stevens.
 "A Study of the Role of Regionalization in the Generation of Aggregation Error in Regional Input-output Models." *Journal of Regional Science* 42, no. 3 (2002): 477-507.